After you read this fact sheet, please call the Hotline (877-447-4487) to talk over your options with a counselor.

 c.
 Initiate separation proceedings via CLA and per reference (v).

 d.
-Of note, the nine unexcused absences do not have to be missed consecutively; however in the event a Marine accumulates nine consecutive unexcused absences, actions to terminate the Marine’s SGLI must be initiated per reference (bt).
+The 9 unexcused absences do not have to be missed consecutively; however in the event a Marine accumulates nine consecutive unexcused absences, actions to terminate the Marine’s SGLI must be initiated per reference (bt).

 Comments: "EDP" is Equivalent Duty Period.
 "MDPSD” is Mandatory Drill Participation Stop Date.
 Reference (v) is MCO 1900.16 W/CH 1.
 Reference (bt) is MCO 1741.8.